-Mulching around a tree is an easy place to start.
-Mulch can mean more than just wood chips—rocks, gravel, and landscape fabric can also be used as a mulching material.
-Using this technique adds to the aesthetic of the garden and can unify the look of your yard by using the same type and color of mulch throughout your landscape to create a unified aesthetic.
+Mulching around a tree is a must.
+Mulch can be more than just wood chips—shredded bark, pine straw, and even gravel also work well.
+Use the same type and color of mulch throughout your landscape to create a unified aesthetic.
 The repetition of mulch in flower beds and around trees gives the landscape a cohesive and clean look.

-To apply mulch around the base of a tree, spread mulch 2–3 inches thick.
-Do not pile mulch against the trunk like a volcano—this can encourage pests and diseases that harm trees.
+When applying mulch around the base of a tree, don't pile it against the trunk like a volcano—this can encourage pests and diseases that harm trees.
 Instead, create a ring of mulch so it looks more like a donut around the trunk.
 Make sure your mulch layer reaches at least the tree's drip line (the area outside the canopy).
 Landscape edging can be added around the border of the mulch for a more defined outline.

-If a full flower bed isn't the look you're going for, add other garden accents around the tree to fill empty spaces.
+In addition to mulch and shade-loving plants, landscaping under trees can include a few garden accents to fill empty spaces.
 Large, smooth rocks add a natural element to the space and will help to keep weeds from growing.
 You can also use landscape lights below trees for a dramatic nighttime accent to create silhouettes and shadows.
 Place small container gardens in open spaces to add height and contrast.
 A fairy garden or toad house is a whimsical idea for what to put under a tree.